 The same can be said of understanding the nature of our salvation, or rather the nature of how we were saved.
 When we understand what can essentially be described as our second birth or conversion, the regeneration and renewal of our souls from death to life, we can begin to go back and remember our beginnings as well, as it pertains to our being awakened to new life, eternal life in Christ.

 Understanding this not just as an intellectual concept and “getting it” (and moving on) is not what this is about though.
 It’s way more about bringing this understanding into a deeper and greater appreciation and thankfulness to God for what He accomplished to bring you to Himself.
-It warms our heart to the God who saved us, which isn’t that the goal of knowing more about God and His works to begin with?
+It warms our hearts to the God who saved us, which isn’t that the goal of knowing more about God and His works to begin with?
 Knowing Him, the Author and Founder of our faith?

 This is where the Five Solas are informative not just for the church as a history exercise (though that’s important to know as well to understand our roots as Protestant believers).
 But it’s bringing this into the personal realm of your own relationship with Christ, bringing it into your spiritual formation as a child of God united to Christ, that I believe is the most important aspect.
 And in particular, by way of experience, praying over these things with the Lord has personally been extremely formative.